Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Dealing with the Crown Prince

-How does it feel to be held captive by your own cousin?
+What is it like to be captured by your own cousin?

-Not easy, I must admit.
+It's not easy, I must admit.
 It's hard when you're being held against your will.
-But after my release, I had a very strange feeling.
-I gathered all the senior employees of my companies and associates and told them: "I swear to you that I am in complete calm and peace and do not feel resentment or other bad feelings."
+But after being released, I had a very strange feeling.
+I gathered all the senior employees of my companies and those close to me and told them: “I swear to you that I am completely calm and peaceful and do not feel resentment or other bad feelings.”

-And, of course, a day later we were again talking with the royal court, the crown prince and his people.
-The situation is very strange, but that's how it happened.
+And, of course, a day later we were again communicating with the royal court, the crown prince and his people.
+The situation is very strange, but that’s exactly what happened.

 Is it because you just needed to move forward?